changeworld/azure-docs.ja-jp/articles/media-services/previous/scenarios-and-availability.md

 ---
-title: Microsoft Azure Media Services のシナリオとデータ センターにおける機能の可用性 | Microsoft Docs
+title: Microsoft Azure Media Services scenarios and availability of features across datacenters | Microsoft Docs
-description: このトピックでは、Microsoft Azure Media Services のシナリオの概要のほか、データ センターにおける機能とサービスの可用性について説明します。
+description: This topic gives an overview of Microsoft Azure Media Services scenarios and availability of features and services across datacenters.
 services: media-services
 documentationcenter: ''
 author: Juliako